gerardpc/python-course/docs/sections/python/python_projects.md

 poetry publish
 ```

 This will make our package available to everyone in PyPI.
-However, we will not do this in this course: you
+However, be careful: PyPI is a public repository, and
-should only publish packages that are ready to be used by other people, not as a homework submission!
+you should only publish packages that are ready to be used by other people, not as a homework submission!